 Amazon's new Fire TV Stick 4K Max is very much like the popular Fire TV Stick 4K ... just a bit more to the max.
-And since we just published our full Amazon Fire TV Stick 4K Max review, we thought it was time for a face-off against its physically identical sibling.
+And since both are on sale for Prime Day, and our Amazon Fire TV Stick 4K Max review is still fresh, it's a good time to see how these very streaming sticks stack up.

 Aside from the remote, the differences between the two Sticks aren't visible at first glance, but you'll find a neat set of perks once we drill down in this Amazon Fire TV Stick 4K Max vs Fire TV Stick 4K face-off.
 One difference between the two Fire Sticks is that only one is on our list of the best streaming devices.
 But which one is it?
 Let's find out.